companieshouse/api-sdk-manager-go-library/README.md

 # api-sdk-manager-go-library

-Go implementation of the SDK manager.
+Go implementation of the api-sdk-manager-java-library.
 Users of the SDK will interact with the SDK manager, which wraps up some useful functionality that determines whether to initialise an OAuth2 or API Key-authenticated http client.

 ## Requirements